behreajj/AseGridTemplate/README.md

 It is intended for use in conjunction with the auto guide feature.
 The feature can be enabled by going to `View > Show > Auto Guides`.
 To display the guides, choose the [move tool](https://www.aseprite.org/docs/move-tool), then hold down the `Ctrl` key.
 This is the same key that engages `Auto Select Layer`.
 To change the guides' color, go to `Edit > Preferences`, then select the `Guides & Slices` section from the left-hand column.

-For the script to work with auto guides, each grid element must be contained by a separate [cel](https://www.aseprite.org/docs/cel).
+For the script to work with auto guides, each grid element must be contained in a separate [cel](https://www.aseprite.org/docs/cel).
 This is why the script creates nested [layer group](https://www.aseprite.org/docs/layer-group)s.
 To flatten the grid to a single layer, select "Grid" in the timeline, then go to `Layer > Flatten`.

 Each non-group layer is set to be [continuous](https://www.aseprite.org/docs/continuous-layers/).
 For the grid to persist across new frames, either click on the `+` button in the bottom right corner or go to `Frame > New Frame`.
 The grid will *not* persist if `Frame > New Empty Frame` is used.

 Grid elements are intended for reference only, such as positioning elements created and styled by the user.
 They are not intended for use as visual elements in themselves.
-For that reason, they default locked (not editable).
+For that reason, they default to locked (not editable).
 A default, editable layer is left in the layer stack above the grid layer.

 If the same grid will be reused, it is recommended to save it as a template `.aseprite` file.

 ## Issues

-This script was tested in Aseprite version 1.2.40-x64 on Windows 10.
+This script was tested in Aseprite version 1.3.2 on Windows 10.
 Its user interface elements were tested with 100% screen scaling and 200% UI scaling.

 Please report issues in the [Issues](https://github.com/behreajj/AseGridTemplate/issues) section on Github.
 When reporting, please include the version of Aseprite used.